cran-task-views/Epidemiology/Epidemiology.md

   and processing from a range of data sources in an open and transparent way.
   For all countries supported, data includes a daily time-series of cases and, wherever available, data on deaths, hospitalisations, and tests.
-- `r github("como-ph/oxcovid19")`: The [OxCOVID19
-  Project](https://covid19.eng.ox.ac.uk) aims to increase our understanding of the COVID-19 pandemic and elaborate possible strategies to reduce the impact on the society through the combined power of statistical, mathematical modeling, and machine learning techniques.
-The OxCOVID19 Database is a large, single-centre, multimodal relational database consisting of information (using acknowledged sources) related to COVID-19 pandemic.
-This package provides an R-specific interface to the OxCOVID19 Database based on widely-used data handling and manipulation approaches in R.

 ### Other data packages